shubh-shah/BarcodeReaderDesktop/README.md

 + To start the server at boot, add a shortcut to server.exe in the startup directory (%USER_DIR%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup).

 ### Linux
-+ The app must run in the directory above bin(Barcode Reader) in linux, GUI shortcut created by default does not have a working start server button (Because it doesn't start the app in the directory I expected)
++ The start server button in the GUI app won't work if launched from shortcut created by default.
+(GUI must run from the app directory (barcode-reader) but the created shortcut starts it from the home directory(the icon is also the default java app icon, probably because the packager I've used: jpackage is an inclubator module and bugs haven't been worked out)).
-+ If the start app button does not work, just run server from the bin directory.
++ If the start server button does not work, just run install-dir/bin/server directly. (default install directory is /opt/barcode-reader)
-+ To start the server at boot, go to settings and search Startup Applications, add server to the list.
++ To start the server at boot, search Startup Applications, add bin/server to the list.
-+ Haven't really used on linux but it should theoretically work.